Marvellous-Codeworks/Homepage/docs/TMS/install-from-source.md

 > Requires **Google Chrome 110 or later** (Manifest V3).

-## Option A — Load a release archive
+## Option A: Load a release archive

 1. Download the **[latest release](https://github.com/gioxx/MarvellousSuspender/releases)** and unarchive it to a folder of your choice.
 2. In Chrome, navigate to `chrome://extensions/` and enable **Developer mode** (toggle in the top-right corner).